Sheriff: Woman arrested after her dogs attacked Lawrence County boy

 The Sheriff's Office said neighbors pulled the dogs from the boy and rendered first aid until emergency responders arrived.

 "So today became a mental health day.
-We need to get his head back into fight mode," Overton wrote.
+We need to get his head back into fight mode," Overton wrote Wednesday.
 A hospital therapist "talks to him about what's going on and basically says she knows it sucks but they are gonna get through this.

 "She came back today with goodies.
 He got to write the things he hated about the hospital and then got to squirt paint on them.
 That made a BIG difference.
 We are realizing now that we have been so focused on his physical that I didn't take a step back to think about his mental."